-Competency 6: Engage with Individuals, Families, Groups, Organizati ions, and Commu nities Social workers understand that engagement is an ongoing component of the practice with, and on behalf of, diverse individuals, families, groups, organ the importance of human relationships.
-Social workers understand theories and critically evaluate and apply this knowledge to facilitate engagement individuals, families, groups, organizations, and communities.
-Social worke and constituencies to advance practice effectiveness.
-Social workers unders reactions may impact their ability to effectively engage with diverse clients principles of relationship-building and inter-professional collaboration to just and other professionals as appropriate. izations, s of huma with clier ers under stand how and cor and coming behavior and constand strand strand their pendstituencies munities. or and the onstituence ategies to rsonal ex es.
-Socia Social ve social extension inclusion vorkers value nvironment, uding: liverse clients s and affective s value Instructions: For each category, mark the number which best reflects the stud ent's leve el of achi evement • Behavior 1 2 3 4 5 6.1 Apply knowledge of human behavior and the social environment, person-in- environment, and other multidisciplinary theoretical frameworks to engage with clients and constituencies.
+Competency 6: Engage with Individuals, Families, Groups, Organizati ions, and Commu nities Social workers understand that engagement is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations, and communities.
+Social workers value the importance of human relationships.
+Social workers understand theories of human behavior and the social environment, and critically evaluate and apply this knowledge to facilitate engagement with clients and constituencies, including: and individuals, families, groups, organizations, and communities.
+Social workers understand strategies to engage diverse clients and constituencies to advance practice effectiveness.
+Social workers understand how their personal experiences and affective reactions may impact their ability to effectively engage with diverse clients and constituencies.
+Social workers value principles of relationship-building and inter-professional collaboration to facilitate engagement with clients, constituencies, and other professionals as appropriate.
+Instructions: For each category, mark the number which best reflects the student's level of achievement.
+Behavior 1 2 3 4 5 6.1 Apply knowledge of human behavior and the social environment, person-in- environment, and other multidisciplinary theoretical frameworks to engage with clients and constituencies.
 6.2 Use empathy, reflection, and interpersonal skills to effectively engage diverse clients and constituencies Comments regarding ratings: